ENTOM/AGROECOL/AGRONOMY/C&E SOC/ENVIR ST 103 — AGROECOLOGY: AN INTRODUCTION TO THE ECOLOGY OF FOOD AND AGRICULTURE

 ENTOM/F&W ECOL 711 — MULTIVARIATE ANALYSIS OF ECOLOGICAL AND COMMUNITY DATA

-This course will examine some common methods of multivariate data analysis in ecology and environmental science.
-Often called "community data analysis," this class will cover methods for the analysis of complex, multidimensional datasets that are collected in the study of plant, invertebrate, fish, and bird communities.
-We will also address the concurrent analysis of the environmental factors that may drive community distributions.
-All of this provides the basis for predictive modeling of distributions across landscapes.
-General methods we will cover include ordination (PCA, DCA, NMDS, CCA), clustering (or classification), and other comparative analyses of data matrices (ANOSIM, Mantel tests).
-The "class" (better called a "workshop") is designed to be applied, meaning that the objective is for students to learn in a "hands-on" way how to use these tools, and the circumstances under which their uses are either appropriate or inappropriate.
+Examines common methods of multivariate data analysis in ecology and environmental science.
+Covers methods for the analysis of complex, multidimensional datasets that are collected in the study of plant, invertebrate, fish, and bird communities.
+Addresses the concurrent analysis of the environmental factors that may drive community distributions.
+Provides the basis for predictive modeling of distributions across landscapes.
+General methods covered include ordination (PCA, DCA, NMDS, CCA), clustering (or classification), and other comparative analyses of data matrices (ANOSIM, Mantel tests).
+Includes an applied, "hands-on" approach on how to use these tools, and the circumstances under which their uses are either appropriate or inappropriate.

 ENTOM 799 — PRACTICUM IN ENTOMOLOGY TEACHING